Seednode/query/README.md

 ### Dice roll
 Roll a specified number of dice.

-Optionally display individual roll results, as well as total, by appending `?verbose`
+Optionally display individual roll results, as well as total, by appending `?verbose`.

 Examples:
 - `/roll/5d20`
 - `/roll/d6?verbose`

 ### DNS
-Look up DNS records for a given host
+Look up DNS records for a given host.

 Examples:
 - `/dns/a/<host>`